ramya23000505/EX-2-prompt-engineering-/README.md

 - **Temperature (°C):** 88
 - **Vibration (mm/s):** 7.0
 - **Pressure (bar):** 4.6

-**Prompt:**
-"Given these three equipment logs and their outcomes, predict the outcome for this fourth log:
 **Log 4:**
 - **Temperature:** 88°C
 - **Vibration:** 7.0 mm/s